 \textbf{Cityscapes$\to$Dark Zurich Night.} The Dark Zurich dataset~\cite{sakaridis2019guided} consists of 2416 nighttime, 2920 twilight, and 3041 daytime images of resolution 1920x1080.
 We only use the 2416 nighttime images for adaptation (skipping twilight and daytime), tune performance on the Dark-Zurich validation set (50 images), and report adaptation performance on the Dark-Zurich test set (151 images).

-\textbf{Metric.} We match prior work and report per-category Intersection-over-Union (IoU) and its mean across classes (mIoU).
+\textbf{Metric.} We report per-category Intersection-over-Union (IoU) and its mean across classes (mIoU).

-\textbf{Implementation details.} For \method, we only update batch norm (BN) affine parameters during training, report performance after 1 epoch of adaptation for all settings, and use batch statistics to compute BN normalization parameters at test-time.
-A models are trained with PyTorch~\cite{paszke2019pytorch} on 4 Nvidia RTX 2080 GPU's with the Adam~\cite{kingma2014adam} optimizer, with weight decay $5\times10^{-4}$, loss weights $\alpha=0.1$ (to downweight relatively noisy unreliable pixels), $\beta=0.1$, $\eta=0.5$, and neighborhood size $k=3$.
+\textbf{Implementation details.} For \method, we only update batch norm (BN) parameters during training, report performance after 1 epoch of adaptation for all settings, and use batch statistics to compute BN normalization parameters at test-time.
+All models are trained with PyTorch~\cite{paszke2019pytorch} with Adam~\cite{kingma2014adam}, with loss weights $\alpha=0.1$, and $\eta=0.5$.

-For shifts, GTA5$\to$Cityscapes \& SYNTHIA$\to$Cityscapes, we resize images to 1024x512 on Cityscapes, 1024x560 on GTA5 and 1280x760 on SYNTHIA.
+For GTA5$\to$Cityscapes \& SYNTHIA$\to$Cityscapes, we resize images to 1024x512 on Cityscapes, 1024x560 on GTA5 and 1280x760 on SYNTHIA.
 Matching Liu~\etal~\cite{liu2021sourcefree}, we use DeepLabV3~\cite{chen2017rethinking} with a ResNet50~\cite{he2016deep} backbone and initialize models with ImageNet~\cite{russakovsky2015imagenet} weights.
 We train on the source domain for 20 epochs (GTA5) and 10 epochs (SYNTHIA), making use of Gaussian blur and random flip augmentations.
-We use a batch size of 12, and learning rate of $1\times10^{-4}$ for GTA5 and $5\times10^{-5}$ for SYNTHIA.
+We use a batch size of 8, and learning rate of $1\times10^{-4}$ for GTA5 and $5\times10^{-5}$ for SYNTHIA, with weight decay of $5\times10^{-4}$.
 On SYNTHIA, we L$_2$-normalize per-category classifier weights in the last FC layer and set bias to 0 following~\cite{kang2019decoupling}.
+See supp. for training details with DeepLabV2.
 For the Cityscapes $\to$ Dark Zurich Night shift, we match Sakaridis ~\etal~\cite{sakaridis2019guided} and use a DeepLabV2~\cite{chen2017deeplab} architecture with ResNet-101~\cite{he2016deep} backbone.
-We set learning rate to $2.5\times10^{-4}$ and use a batch size of 8.
+We set learning rate to $2.5\times10^{-4}$ and batch size to 8.